The Project Finance Law Review: Counterparty Risk

 It should at least be ensured that any supplier or buyer will not be entitled to claim that a change in market conditions is a force majeure event and no economic hardship or equivalent provisions should be included for their benefit if a deliver-or-pay or take-or-pay obligation is to be robust.
 To the extent possible, force majeure provisions should be carefully checked against insurance coverage to ensure any gaps in supply or revenue risk mitigation are closed or identified for consideration.

-Other provisions that should be carefully considered include sanctions and anti-corruption provisions that may allow counterparties to suspend or terminate obligations in a broad range of circumstances, which may not be in the buyer's or the seller's (or the financier's) commercial interests.
+Other provisions that should be carefully reviewed include sanctions and anti-corruption provisions that may allow counterparties to suspend or terminate obligations in a broad range of circumstances, which may not be in the buyer's or the seller's (or the financier's) commercial interests.

 In relation to revenue risk, whether the commodity is sold FOB (free on board) or ex-ship, lenders will wish to understand the details of how the shipping will be arranged and any risks involved.
 Each step of the supply chain is critical in ensuring that the cash flows from the project are sufficient to repay project debt.